Gooseberry, Currant, and Jostaberry Growing Instructions

 Winter Maintenance

 Gooseberry and currant plants are very sensitive to too much moisture, especially when they are dormant.
 When dormant, we water them about once every 3-5 weeks.
+During Winter, water only when soils dry out.
 Commercial/ Big box store potting mixes will retain too much moisture and root rot the plants.
 Once the plants come out of dormancy and start to grow, water as the plants start to dry out.
 If plants appear too wet during the winter, let the plant dry out and if the plant has not already root rotted, it may start to push out new buds.

 Harvesting: Currants and gooseberries will bear fruit 1 to 3 years after planting depending on the size of plant that you start with.
 Ripe fruit will be sweeter, so don't pick until berries are soft and fully ripe.
 Mature currants will yield 3 - 4 quarts per plant and gooseberries will yield about 5 quarts per plant.
 Refrigerate excess berries to keep them fresh for several weeks.